julia-dizhak/movie-app/README.md

 ## Lesson 10: use React ref to Get a References to specific components
-Refs are a way to reference a node, or an instance of a component in application Ref - returns the node that we are referencing
+Refs are a way to reference a node, or an instance of a component in application

+Ref - returns the node that we are referencing

 The ref attribute or prop can also take a callback

+ReactDOM

 ## Lesson 11: understand the React Component Lifecycle methods
+"Mounting" - component is added to the DOM "Unmounting" - component is removed from the DOM

+componentWillMount () -
+componentDidMount() is going to fire off once our component has actually been mounted to the DOM

 ## Lesson 12: manage React Component state with Lifecycle methods
+In component willMount, we have access to our state and our props, but we do not have access to the DOM representation of our component, because it has not been placed into the DOM yet.
+In component didMount, we have access to our component in the DOM.
+We could log out, reactDOM.findDOMNode.

 ## Lesson 13: control